Many consider discount shopping to be the most exciting American sport, and it can get pretty intense!

 - Dress up an existing item you have with fabulous accessories!
 Even if you might not be the same size as your friends, a great piece of jewelry fits everyone!

 - Thrift Store/Consignment: These secondhand dresses already worked well for someone else.
 They might be perfect for you, too!
+You can even find great discounts on secondhand clothes online at stores like ThredUp.

 I have many fond childhood memories of hiding in the clothing racks of TJ Maxx and Marshall’s while discounting shopping with my mom and grandmother.
 There’s no place like a discount store to offer great brands at a fraction of retail (allegedly– sometimes this isn’t quite the case.)

 You can also download various shopping apps for retailers like Gilt Groupe, Zulily, Rue LaLa, and so many more!
 Just be careful about buying things online that might not have a good return policy.
 That can be risky!
+Also, be sure to research the price of the item before purchase, since sometimes the “bargain” might not save you as much as you thought.

 How many items do you have that are close to being fantastic, but just aren’t quite right?
 Even if you get them on sale, you’re still overpaying.
 This applies to clothes that “will be perfect when you lose ten pounds” or shoes that “will be comfortable once I break them in”.
 There’s also the outfit that’s not quite right, but “will look fabulous once you buy x, y, z to complete the look”.
 These are not good deals; this is not discount shopping!